piopratama/statistic/visualStatistic/concept.md

 plt.show()
 ```

+## Pie Chart
-Pie Chart: Represents parts of a whole as slices of a pie, making it suitable for displaying proportionate values or percentages in a dataset. eg. Showing the market share of different smartphone brands in a region.
+Represents parts of a whole as slices of a pie, making it suitable for displaying proportionate values or percentages in a dataset. eg. Showing the market share of different smartphone brands in a region.
 Each slice of the pie represents a brand, with the size of the slice indicating its market share.
 ```python
 brands = ['Brand A', 'Brand B', 'Brand C'] market_share = [40, 35, 25]